 We got Jenny to a labor room and I ran down to get the bags.
 When I got back up, Bernice came in and started asking Jenny some questions.
 I was told to go downstairs to sign us in as patients at the hospital.
 I had only just sat down and started answering questions when a nurse informed me that I had to be upstairs because Jenny was already beginning to push!
 I ran upstairs as quickly as I could and made it there just in time… to experience 75 minutes of pushing!

 However, it seemed that Jenny began this stage so quickly that Bernice didn’t have time to set anything up.
 We didn’t have the birth stool, the floor mats, the large rubber ball, the water tub, or anything like that.
-Although Bernice did have Jenny try a few different positions - kneeling on the bed while leaning forward and resting her arms and head on the elevated head-side of the bed, then squatting on the floor with me holding her up from behind while I was seated on a chair, and lastly just laying on her back on the bed - I feel that more probably could have been tried.
-However, Jenny was already starting to breach, so Bernice didn’t want to move her into a different position.
+Bernice did have Jenny try a few different positions - kneeling on the bed while leaning forward and resting her arms and head on the elevated head-side of the bed, then squatting on the floor with me holding her up from behind while I was seated on a chair, and lastly just laying on her back on the bed.
+We might have tried a few more positions, but Jenny was already starting to breach, so it didn’t make sense to move her into any different positions at that time.
 This position lasted for roughly half of the 75 minutes of pushing, and Bernice was getting worried.
-While I was hoping another position might help, Bernice kept recommending that we make a small cut and eventually the decision was made to make that small cut - after which our son came out immediately.
+Jenny was getting very exhausted with so much pushing, so Bernice recommended that we make a small cut.
+Eventually, we agreed and a small cut was made - after which our son came out immediately.

 The cord turned white within a minute and was hence cut as all the blood had been delivered to our newborn son, and a little while later - with a slight bit of physical assistance from Bernice - the placenta was also birthed.
 Bernice sewed up the cut that was made and we were left to spend an hour with our son - skin-to-skin - while Bernice cleaned up the room.
 We were then moved to our regular room.

 Jenny did have some issues feeling really nauseated afterward, but we were explained that this was likely exhaustion.
 After Bernice left, Jenny also had an issue with bleeding where she fainted in the restroom (while nurses were present - so they took care of her).
-She was looking very pale and I was quite a bit concerned with her health.
+As it turns out, the same thing (fainting) happened to her sister a few years prior during the birth of her first son.
+Either way, Jenny was looking very pale and I was quite a bit concerned with her health.
 However, our “back-up” OBGYN did come in to check her out and ended up giving her some medication to help contract her uterus as well as an intravenous bag (IV) with liquids.
 I got her some juices to drink and tried to get her to eat as much food as I could.
 The pediatrician came by to take a look at the baby - and noticed Jenny’s pale color as well.
 After that, Jenny took a nice long nap while I watched over our son - with the help of Jenny’s parents of course!

 Later in the evening we had to hire an Uber to drive Jenny’s parents back to their accommodations as I would be staying the night at the hospital.
 Jenny had more to eat and drink before going to sleep.